NeutralUniverseMachine: How Filaments and Dark Matter Halo Influence the Galaxy Cold Gas Content: Results

 At $z = 0$, the NUM model closely matches the observed HIMF for all galaxies.
 TNG100 aligns well with the observations for $7.5 < \log (M_{\rm \hj }/\msun ) < 10$, but is restricted by the mass resolution at the lower mass end for both \hi and $\rm H_2$.
 TNG100 also slightly overestimates the count of galaxies with $\log (M_{\hj}/\msun)>10$.
 At $z = 1$ and $z = 2$, the shapes of HIMF and H$_2$ MF in TNG100 differ significantly from those predicted by the NUM model.
 Compared to the NUM model, TNG100 generally forecasts more galaxies with low $M_{\hj}$ and considerably fewer galaxies with high $M_{\hj}$.
 The H$_2$MF predictions of NUM and TNG100 are roughly consistent with each other at massive ends.
 However, it should be noted that for both \hi and $\rm H_2$ mass functions at all redshifts, galaxies with varying $d_{\rm fil}$ have very similar shapes in both NUM and TNG100.
-Our result is consistent with those of \cite{Moorman2014} and \cite{Jones2016} who also found only slight changes of slope and knee mass in the HIMF in different large scale environments.
+Our result is consistent with those of \cite{Moorman2014} and \cite{Jones2016}, which also found only slight changes of slope and knee mass in the HIMF in different large-scale environments.
 The proximity to filaments mainly affects the overall amplitude of the cold gas mass functions, rather than their shapes.
-In other words, there are many more galaxies closer to the filaments, but the relative distribution of cold gas within galaxies at a fixed $d_{\rm fil}$ bin remains unaffected.
+In other words, there are more galaxies closer to the filaments, but the relative distribution of cold gas within galaxies at a fixed $d_{\rm fil}$ bin remains unaffected.
 This is consistent with the findings shown in the right panels of Figure~\ref{fig_hih2map}.

-\subsection{The Role of Halo Environment}
+\subsection{The role of halo environment}

-It has been well established that the \hi mass of a galaxy is strongly dependent on the properties of its host halo, including the halo mass \citep{Guo2020, Dev2023, Rhee2023} and the halo formation time \citep{Guo2017, Stiskalek2021}, as depicted in the NUM model \citep{Guo2023}.
-Therefore, it is crucial to investigate the individual effects of the local halo environment and the cosmic web on the cold gas content of galaxies.
-To achieve this, we analyse the \hi - and $\rm H_2$ -halo mass relations for galaxies with different $d_{\rm fil}$ in the top and bottom panels of Figure~\ref{fig_MH}, respectively.
-We compare NUM (solid lines) with TNG100 (dotted lines) in $z = 0$ (left panels), $z=1$ (middle panels), and $z = 2$ (right panels).
+It has been well established that the \hi mass of a galaxy is strongly dependent on the properties of its host halo, including the halo mass \citep{Guo2020, Dev2023, Rhee2023} and the halo-formation time \citep{Guo2017, Stiskalek2021}, as depicted in the NUM model \citep{Guo2023}.
+Therefore, it is crucial to investigate the individual effects of the local halo environment and the cosmic web on the cold-gas content of galaxies.
+To achieve this, we analysed the \hi - and $\rm H_2$ -halo mass relations for galaxies with different $d_{\rm fil}$ in the top and bottom panels of Figure~\ref{fig_MH}, respectively.
+We compare NUM (solid lines) with TNG100 (dashed lines) in $z = 0$ (left panels), $z=1$ (middle panels), and $z = 2$ (right panels).
+The errors for each model are estimated with the bootstrapping method, shown as the shaded areas.